stewartknapman/rails-girls-slides/_notes/elements of visual design.md

    to the body font, or with a relationship to it.
 So if my body has a sans-serif font then I'll go with a serif for the heading.
-   Or I might pick two fonts that come from the same time, or area, or two that come from the same type designer.
+   Or I might pick two fonts that come from the same time, or area, or that come from the same type designer.

 Ok, so taking a step back for a second.
 I mentioned the words `serif` and `sans-serif`.
 Who knows what these mean?
 Ok so, for those that don't, a serif is the little foot that appears at the end of a character.
 And 'Sans' means without.
-So a sans-serif typeface is one without the little flared feet.
+So a sans-serif typeface is one without the little flared foot thingy.

 Ok, rule #3

 3. If you really, REALLY have too, you can pick a third font choice, but *never use more than three fonts.
-Ever*.
-Seriously, don't do this.
+Ever!*.
+Seriously, don't do it.
 It will make your designs look like a scrapbook or a ransom note, and that's all-well-and-good for scrapbooks and ransom notes, but not for our apps.
    It makes things overwhelming and they just don't look good.